dfsforg/btnhw/README.md

 1. If the generated wallet configuration (or the entire workstation) is stolen along with the hardware wallet, the secret key of your wallet is fully compromised — this is game over.
 2. If the generated wallet configuration is lost, the hardware wallet becomes useless, and access to the secret key is lost forever.

-Since the Raspberry Pi Pico has no screen and mbedTLS (the crypto library) lacks a proper Keccak implementation, the hardware wallet signs the provided hash of a transactio.
+Since the Raspberry Pi Pico has no screen (for visual confirmation) and mbedTLS (the crypto library) lacks a proper Keccak implementation, the hardware wallet signs the provided hash of a transaction.
 If an attacker has persistent and complete access to the workstation, they could attempt to sign a malicious hash or substitute data.